diyashah29/CodSoft/README.md

 # CodSoft
-This is a repository for the completion of task given by Github
+This is a repository for the completion of task given by CodSoft